 Project Area B continues to suffer from unsafe and unhealthy buildings, inadequate circulation, lack of economic development, underutilized retail and commercial corridors, environmental impediments, problem businesses, and a high crime rate.
-While Project Area B consists of portions of several stable residential neighborhoods, their stability is threatened by these adverse conditions as well as a lack of affordable housing, variety of housing types, and housing maintenance programs to help aging and at-risk homeowners.
-The long industrial history and concentration of polluting facilities in the area have resulted in a variety of environmental problems, including contaminated sites, illegal dumping and conflicts among land uses.
+While Project Area B contains portions of several stable residential neighborhoods, their stability is threatened by these adverse conditions as well as by a lack of affordable housing, and an insufficient variety of housing types.
+The area's long industrial history and concentration of polluting facilities have resulted in a variety of environmental problems including contaminated sites, illegal dumping and conflicts among land uses.
 Chapter III documents the remaining blighting conditions in Project Area B.